Discretization of continuous-time quantum walks via the staggered model with Hamiltonians: Instantaneous uniform mixing

+Thus each element of $\G$ is written uniquely as a product of elements in each $\CC_i \cup \texttt{id}$.
+Therefore we can recursively split the product into parts, and using Claims 1 and 2, it follows that $U$ is a matrix in which all entries are complex numbers of absolute value $1/\sqrt{|\G|}$. \end{proof}

+Note that the hypothesis that $|\G| = \prod (|\CC_i| + 1)$ is equivalent to saying that $\G \cong \bigotimes \CC_i \cup \texttt{id}$.
+The fact that these factors are also determining the connection set implies that the theorem generates, up to isomorphism, a unique Cayley graph admitting uniform mixing for each abelian group of order $2^k 3^m$ that has no element of orders $8$ or $9$.

+We note however that this hypothesis is not strictly necessary to achieve uniform mixing as described, given that we do know examples in which the connection set is denser and yet uniform mixing occurs.
+For example, any hypercube in which antipodal points have been made adjacent \cite{AdaChanComplexHadamardIUMPST}.
+However we also know examples where the hypothesis fails and uniform mixing cannot occur.

-Recall that if $n > 4$ then $K_n$ does not admit instantaneous uniform mixing in the continuous-time model.
-The arguments in the proof above also show that if $\CC$ is partitioned into subgroups and at least one of these subgroups has order larger than $4$, then there is no choice of $\theta_i$s that would allow for instantaneous uniform mixing to occur in $\Cay(\G,\CC)$ using the staggered quantum walk model.
+Finally, recall that if $n > 4$ then $K_n$ does not admit instantaneous uniform mixing in the continuous-time model.
+The arguments in the proof above also show that if $\CC$ is partitioned into subgroups that generate each element of $\G$ uniquely and at least one of these subgroups has an element of order larger than $4$, then there is no choice of $\theta_i$s that would allow for instantaneous uniform mixing to occur in $\Cay(\G,\CC)$ using the staggered quantum walk model.